fraenkel-lab/OmicsIntegrator/README.md

 A sample configuration file, `a549/tgfb_forest.cfg` is supplied.
 The user can change the values included in this file directly or can supply their own similarly formatted file.
-If the -c option is not included in the command line the program will attempt to read "conf.txt".
+If the -c option is not included in the command line the program will attempt to read `conf.txt`.
 For explanations of the parameters w (omega), b (beta), and D, see our original publication on this use of the PCSF problem.
-There are also optional parameter mu, which is used to assign negative prizes to nodes in the interactome with high degrees (larger mu means a larger penalty for hub nodes), optional parameter n, which sets the noise level for option --noisyPrizes (see below), optional parameter r, which sets the random noise on the edge costs, and optional parameter g, which is a reinforcement parameter that affects convergence.
-See the msgsteiner PNAS publication for details about r and g.

 #### Optional inputs

 The rest of the command line options are optional.

-If you have run the GARNET module to create scores for transcription factors, you can also include that output file with the --garnet option and --garnetBeta options.
-The --dummyMode option will change which nodes in the terminal are connected to the dummy node in the interactome.
+If you have run the GARNET module to create scores for transcription factors, you can include that output file with the `--garnet` option and `--garnetBeta` options.

+The `--dummyMode` option will change which nodes in the terminal are connected to the dummy node in the interactome.
+We provide an example of this using `a549/Tgfb_interactors.txt`.
 For an explanation of the dummy node, see our original publication on the PCSF problem.

-If the user is not keeping the file `msgsteiner9` in the same directory as forest.py, you should specify its location with the --msgpath option.
-If you would like the output files to be stored in a directory other than the one you are running the code from, you can specify this directory with the --outputpath option.
-The names of the output files will all start with the word "result" unless you specify another word or phrase, such as an identifying label for this experiment or run, with the --outputlabel option.
-The --cyto30 and --cyto28 tags can be used to specify which version of Cytoscape you would like the output files to be compatiable with.
+If the user is not keeping the file `msgsteiner9` in the same directory as forest.py, the path needs to be specified using the `--msgpath` option.

+If you would like the output files to be stored in a directory other than the one you are running the code from, you can specify this directory with the `--outputpath` option.
+The names of the output files will all start with the word `result` unless you specify another word or phrase, such as an identifying label for this experiment or run, with the `--outputlabel option`.
+The `--cyto30` and `--cyto28` tags can be used to specify which version of Cytoscape you would like the output files to be compatiable with.

-The next two options, --noisyEdges and --shuffledPrizes only need to be included if you want to look at how robust your results are by comparing them to results with slightly altered input values.
+We include two options, `--noisyEdges` and `--shuffledPrizes`, to determine how robust your results are by comparing them to results with slightly altered input values.
 To use these options, supply a number for either parameter greater than 0.
-If the number you give is more than 1, it will altar values and run the program that number of times and merge the results together.
-The program will add Gaussian noise to the edge values you gave in edges.txt or shuffle the prizes around all the network proteins in prizes.txt, according to which option you use.
-In --noisyEdges, the standard deviation of the Gaussian noise will be the value the user supplied for the parameter n in conf.txt, if given.
+If the number you give is more than 1, it will alter values and run the program that number of times and merge the results together.
+The program will add Gaussian noise to the edge values you gave in the `-e` option or shuffle the prizes around all the network proteins in the `-p` option, according to which option you use.
+In `--noisyEdges`, the standard deviation of the Gaussian noise will be the value the user supplied for the parameter `n` in the `-c` configuration file, if given.
 If not given, the standard deviation will be the 0.333.
 The results from these runs will be stored in seperate files from the results of the run with the original prize or edge values, and both will be outputted by the program to the same directory.

+Additional parameters can be set in the configuration file.
+To reduce the weight of hubs we define the parameter `mu`, to assign negative prizes to nodes in the interactome with high degrees (larger mu means a larger penalty for hub nodes), optional parameter `n`, which sets the noise level for option `--noisyPrizes`, optional parameter `r`, which sets the random noise on the edge costs, and optional parameter `g`, which is a reinforcement parameter that affects convergence.
+See the msgsteiner PNAS publication for details about `r` and `g`.

 The knockout option can be used if you would like to simulate a knockout experiment by removing a node from your interactome.
 Specify your knockout proteins in a list, i.e. ['TP53'] or ['TP53', 'EGFR'].

-The -k or --cv option can be used if you would like to run k-fold cross validation.
+The `-k` or `--cv` option can be used if you would like to run k-fold cross validation.
 This will partition the proteins with prizes into k equal subsamples.
 It will run msgsteiner k times, leaving one subsample of prizes out each time.
-The --cv-reps option can be used if you would like to run k-fold cross validation multiple times, each time with a different random partitioning of terminals.
-If you do not supply --cv-reps but do provide a k, cross validation will be run once.
-Each time it is run, a file called
-<outputlabel>_cvResults_<rep>.txt will be created.
-For each of the k
-iterations, it will display the number of terminals held out of the prizes dictionary, the number of those that were recovered in the optimal network as Steiner nodes, and the total number of Steiner nodes in the optimal network.
+The `--cv-reps` option can be used if you would like to run k-fold cross validation multiple times, each time with a different random partitioning of terminals.
+If you do not supply `--cv-reps` but do provide a k, cross validation will be run once.
+Each time it is run, a file called `<outputlabel>_cvResults_<rep>.txt` will be created.
+For each of the k iterations, it will display the number of terminals held out of the prizes dictionary, the number of those that were recovered in the optimal network as Steiner nodes, and the total number of Steiner nodes in the optimal network.

-The seed option will supply a seed option to the pseudo-random number generators used in noisyPrizes, shuffledPrizes, and the optimization in msgsteiner itself.
+The `-s` option will supply a seed option to the pseudo-random number generators used in noisyPrizes, shuffledPrizes, and the optimization in msgsteiner itself.
 If you want to reproduce exact results, you should supply the same seed every time.
 If you do not supply your own seed, system time is